-The Chief Executive Officer will refer the complaint to the Council for consideration in confidential session in the next council meeting unless the complaint has been referred to LGANT in accordance with clause 3.6 above.
+The Chief Executive Officer will refer the complaint to the Council for consideration in confidential or restricted confidential session in the next Council meeting.
+If the complaint has been referred to LGANT, a report will be provided to Council for noting.

-Before the council meeting, the Chief Executive Officer will establish a list of suitable third parties who do not have a conflict of interest and are willing to accept a referral of the matter (if the council decides to refer the matter).
+Before the Council meeting, the Chief Executive Officer will establish third parties who do not have a conflict of interest and are willing to accept a referral of the matter (if the Council decides to refer the matter to a third party).

-The Chief Executive Officer will provide a copy of the complaint and any response from the respondent, the list of suitable third parties and a draft terms of reference for Council's consideration.
+The Chief Executive Officer will provide a copy of the complaint and any response from the respondent for Council's consideration.

-The complainant, respondent and any council member with a conflict of interest in relation to the complaint are required to leave the meeting room during any discussion, consideration or decision relating to the complaint.
+The complainant, respondent and any Elected Member with a conflict of interest in relation to the complaint are required to leave the meeting room during any discussion, consideration or decision relating to the complaint.